 "I graduated with a B.S. in Investigative Medical Sciences from Saint Louis University in 2011.
-Although I began my education at SLU in the Physical Therapy program, I transferred to IMS when I decided to pursue medical school.
-I was drawn to the Clinical Laboratory Science department because their classes emphasize sciences that are relevant to the practice of medicine.
+Although I began my education at SLU in the Physical Therapy Program, I transferred to IMS when I decided to pursue medical school.
+I was drawn to the Department of Biomedical Laboratory Science because their classes emphasize sciences that are relevant to the practice of medicine.
 Equally important, courses are taught by knowledgeable faculty members, who are very accessible and willing to help students any way they can.

 Currently, I am about to begin my second year of medical school at Kirksville College of Osteopathic Medicine.
 After one year, I can honestly say that my IMS education has been one of my most valuable assets in medical school.
 Difficult concepts such as renal physiology, differentiating cell-types and inflammatory reactions have come much easier to me than they have to many of my classmates.
 I believe this is because the IMS curriculum provided me with a strong, working knowledge of core medical principles.
 Additionally, I have found the diagnostic emphasis of the program has given me a head start when it comes to clinical reasoning skills.

-I cannot thank the Clinical Laboratory Science department enough.
+I cannot thank the Department of Biomedical Laboratory Science enough.
 It is rare to find a faculty so passionate about their field and invested in their students.
 I would absolutely recommend pursuing a CLS or IMS degree to anyone interested in a career as a physician."

 - Michael Dahle, IMS '11

-"I graduated from Saint Louis University with a B.S. in Investigative and Medical Sciences (IMS) in 2011.
-I spent my first two years at SLU bouncing from one major to another, unsure of how I wanted to spend my pre-med years, until l I discovered the Clinical Laboratory Science department within the Doisy College of Health Sciences.
-I quickly realized the IMS curriculum provided everything I wanted for my undergraduate education: a rigorous, medically-based curriculum with relevant clinical information taught by knowledgeable, approachable, and highly-invested faculty, along with the opportunity to explore other areas of academic interest.
+"I graduated from Saint Louis University with a B.S. in Investigative and Medical Sciences in 2011.
+I spent my first two years at SLU bouncing from one major to another, unsure of how I wanted to spend my pre-med years, until l I discovered the Department of Biomedical Laboratory Science.
+I quickly realized the IMS curriculum provided everything I wanted for my undergraduate education: a rigorous, medically-based curriculum with relevant clinical information taught by knowledgeable, approachable and highly-invested faculty, along with the opportunity to explore other areas of academic interest.

-I am currently a first-year medical student (or M1) at the University of Illinois.
-As I communicate in medical context with my colleagues, I have come to realize the basic science background I received from my time as an IMS major at SLU far exceeds that of many other M1s.
-While most M1 students were struggling to learn such things as the coagulation cascade, appearance of various cell types under light microscopy, bacterial growth characteristics, countless metabolic pathways, and diversity of immune responses (just to name a few), I simply had to recall them.
+I am currently a first-year medical student at the University of Illinois.
+As I communicate in medical context with my colleagues, I have realized the basic science background I received from my time as an IMS major at SLU far exceeds that of many other M1s.
+While most M1 students were struggling to learn such things as the coagulation cascade, appearance of various cell types under light microscopy, bacterial growth characteristics, countless metabolic pathways and diversity of immune responses (just to name a few), I simply had to recall them.
 Even the level of detail of these topics between the IMS curriculum and my medical school courses was similar.
-My choice to follow the IMS curriculum provided by the Clinical Laboratory department at SLU was one of the best decisions I made during my college years."
+My choice to follow the IMS curriculum provided by the Department of Biomedical Laboratory at SLU was one of the best decisions I made during my college years."

 - M.D.
 Candidate, (IMS '11)